SathvikNayak123/Agentic-RAG/README.md

    ```

 3. **Setup**
-   - Populate the database with financial documents.
+   - Populate the database with medical documents.
    - Generate and store embeddings using the pre-trained LLaMA 3.1 model.
    - Install Ollama & pull model from HuggingFace
         ```bash